-LFA, PNW would like to improve and expand programs, services, events and membership throughout our large three state region.
-Many areas of Idaho, Oregon and Washington are currently underserved in terms of lupus education, support and advocacy.
+The Pacific Northwest Regional Office would like to improve and expand programs, services, and events throughout our region.
+Many areas of Oregon and Washington are currently underserved in terms of lupus education, support and advocacy.
 In the months and years ahead we will be working hard to correct this situation.

-While LFA, PNW has strong support and guidance from our Washington D.C.-based national headquarters, with its cutting-edge educational materials and program designs; we are a grass-roots non-profit with only one full-time employee, CEO, Celia Y. Weisman.
+While LFA, PNW has strong support and guidance from our Washington D.C.-based national headquarters, with its cutting-edge educational materials and program designs; we are a grass-roots non-profit with only two full-time employees.
 To realize our dream of growth, we need more volunteers who can bring diverse talents to our organization.
-Here is a list of ways to get involved with LFA, PNW, and help us realize the vision of a world without lupus.
+Here is a list of ways to get involved, and help us realize the vision of a world without lupus.
 Please join us.

 Assist in organizing local community programs that will provide updates on developments in research, treatment, and coping with lupus.